lemlac/mulem/docs/reference.md

 Adding a parameter before the double colon (`::`) turns it into a **meta function** which combines the concepts of **inline functions**, **macros**, and **generics**.
 Parameters are put in square brackets `[]` to distinguish them from regular functions which use parentheses `()`.
 The types of parameters can be inferred based on context.
 If the meta function has no parameters or the values of those parameters can be inferred based on context, then you don't have to use `[]` when calling it.
 Because of this, you can't pass it around like a regular function.
 For any meta function `m[]`, saying `m` infers calling `m[]`.
 The result is treated like a constant for run-time code.

-Analogous to constant values, you can define an inline function or macro by adding a parameter before the double colons and writing an expression after it.
+You can define a meta function by adding a parameter before the double colons and writing an expression after it.
 Like constants, they don't output a value in memory when compiled, useful for collecting repeated code.
-Unlike constant functions, they cannot be passed to another function.
-They are only for inserting an expression.
+Unlike regular functions, meta function cannot be passed to another function.
+They only exist at compile-time.
 Each parameter is a variable within the expression, so you don't need to wrap them in parentheses `()` like with C macros.

 ```
 max[a, b] :: if a > b then a else b
 min[a, b] :: if a < b then a else b
 ```

-You can also have multi-line macros similar to functions.
+You can also have multi-line meta function similar to regular functions.
 Each meta function creates a new scope.
 Defining variables that could bleed into the surrounding scope is not allowed.
 The last expression is the return value.
 Call it like a function using `[]`.

 ```
 doSomethingComplicated[x] ::